 - Identifying novel epigenetic markers and targets for disease.

-Whole Genome Bisulfite Sequencing Workflow
+How Does Whole Genome Bisulfite Sequencing Work?

 Our highly experienced expert team and strict quality control following every procedure ensure the comprehensive and accurate results.
 Before high-throughput sequencing, the DNA sample is processed with cytosine bisulfite conversion followed by tagging at 5’ and 3’ ends, and the introduction of Illumina adapters by PCR amplification.